neuraloperator/neuraloperator/CONTRIBUTING.md

 ## License

 By contributing to NeuralOperator, you agree that your contributions will be licensed as described in the `LICENSE` file in the root directory of this source tree.

----

-## Acknowledgments

-Thank you for contributing to NeuralOperator!
-Your contributions help make this library better for the entire scientific machine learning community.